yoyomo/chat-challenge/README.md

 Set up a repository:
 1. Create a new repository in your GitHub account.
 Clone this repository, then copy everything except the `.git` folder into your own repo.
-2. Commit the changes as **“Initial commit”** to set your starting point.
+2. Commit the changes as **"Initial commit"** to set your starting point.

 Start the application:
 1. Set your OpenAI API key in the environment variable `OPENAI_API_KEY`.